Trusting in the Lord with All Your Heart (Message and Meaning of Proverbs 3:5-6)

 Life Application Study Bible

-Let us now move to the meaning of the next phrase in our passage.
+Let us consider the meaning of the next phrase in our passage.

 “Lean Not on Your Own Understanding”